Looking ahead: Preparing for pay transparency

-Read MoreMandatory gender pay gap (GPG) reporting is currently a legal requirement for employers with 150 or more employees.
-In 2025, the threshold for in-scope employers is expected to drop to organisations with 50 or more employees.
+Read MoreMandatory gender pay gap (GPG) reporting is now a legal requirement for employers with 50 or more employees, with the deadline date for publishing a report containing GPG data in November each year.
 Those employers must report the GPG within their organisation and identify the reasons for such differences and the measures (if any) being taken or proposed to be taken to eliminate or reduce such differences.

 The EU Pay Transparency Directive is due to be transposed into Irish law by June 2026.
 The Pay Transparency Directive will mean an increase in employee and employee representative involvement in pay equity and it contains potentially onerous requirements to conduct equal pay assessments.
 It will undoubtedly lead to an increase in the profile of equal pay and pay transparency across EU member states and likely lead to a rise in equal pay claims.
 In preparation for the implementation of the Directive, employers should examine their existing pay practices and take steps to address any issues at an early stage.